louisluhao/Koi-Framework/README.md

 -	"Koi" is the Koi system as a whole and associated development philosophy.
 -	"koi" is the command line SDK client that builds applications from sources.
--	"KOI" is the object exposed to Javascript that provides the framework's functionality.
+-	"KOI" is Javascript object that exposes its functionality within applications.

 ## Application Development